How to Get Control of Your Thoughts

 One evening my son came to me with a low-spirited demeanor.
 Those thoughts were bothering him again.
 I could see he was getting discouraged since he had come to me a few days in a row.
-Justin and I had both talked to him, encouraged him, prayed with him.
-I even had him read the post How to Encourage Yourself in the Lord, and discussed it with him.
+My husband and I had both talked to him, encouraged him, and prayed with him.
+I even taught him how to encourage himself in the Lord.

-“I don’t think I know how to hear God’s voice yet.
-Can you pray and see what God says?” he pleaded.
+You know what he responded to all that?
+He pleaded, “I don’t think I know how to hear God’s voice yet.
+Can you pray and see what God says?”

 The helmet of salvation covers our head.
-That means if we remember to put on (use) our armor, it will cover our thoughts.
-When we obey the Bible, it fights the enemy.
+That means if you remember to put on (use) your armor, it will cover your thoughts.
+The simple act of obeying what the Bible says will fight the enemy.

 For the weapons of our warfare are not of the flesh but have divine power to destroy strongholds.

 When that thought hits, stop and ask, “What does God say about that?
 What is really true?”
-[TWEET THIS] When we identify what is coming against what we know to be true, what God says about us, then we are taking those thoughts captive.
+When you identify what is coming against what you know to be true, what God says about you, then you are taking those thoughts captive.

 For example, if the thought, “I am weak.
 I can’t do what God wants me to do,” comes, I know that is not true.
 If I know Psalm 18:2 and 46:1, then I know I have God, and He is my strength.